← Back to Home

 Predictive Testing Changes Budget Mathematics

-Ten-persona tests cost $29.90 with individual credits or $36.60 from annual plans.
+Ten-persona tests cost $29.90 with pay-as-you-go pricing.
 The same participant count through traditional channels costs $570 in incentives alone, before researcher fees or platform subscriptions.
-Teams spending $10,000 annually on traditional research can run 340 ten-persona tests through Evelance.
+Teams spending $10,000 annually on traditional research can dramatically increase their testing velocity through Evelance.

 Monthly Research Output at $10K Annual Budget